Have you ever been skeptical of something new?

 First, they promoted the boxing studio on Facebook.
 That link brought the visitor to a landing page, which included a discount.

 Visitors had to opt in before they could receive the discount.
 Once they did that, they were taken to a page with an extra bonus.
 This might be free classes or something similar.

-- The purpose of of your sales funnel is to get your prospect to make an initial or repeat purchase by guiding them through a series of steps that nurture, nudge, and educate. .
+- The purpose of your online sales funnel is to get your prospect to make an initial or repeat purchase by guiding them through a series of steps that nurture, nudge, and educate.

-- Email funnels must be included as well.
+- Email funnels are an important part of any online sales funnel.
 These can be simple or more complicated.

 Now that you’ve read about my online sales funnel ingredients and how these work, are you ready to start creating your own sales funnel?